These instructions apply to the Volvo S60 Mk3 (225) 2018-present.

 How do I get them back down?

-Fold them onto the screen and switch the wipers on, or deactivate the mode on the screen.
+Fold the arms onto the screen and switch the wipers on, or deactivate the mode on the screen.
+Let the motor park them itself instead of pushing them by hand.

 Any tools needed?